KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/portal-settings.md

   ![Cluster tab](../assets/user-guide/portal/cluster-tab.png "Cluster tab")

   In the **Cluster** tab, you can view the namespace accessibility configuration you are supposed to specify at your first login.
-Here you can also edit the default and allowed namespace:
+Here you can also edit the default and allowed namespaces:

-  * **Default namespace** - when you create a resource within the portal, it will be deployed in this namespace.
+  * **Default namespace** – when you create a resource within the portal, it will be deployed in this namespace.
 You can set only one default namespace.
+By default, the namespace where the KubeRocketCI instance is deployed will be set here.
-  * **Allowed namespace** - resources from these namespaces will be visible in the portal.
+  * **Allowed namespace** – resources from these namespaces will be visible in the portal.

 :::note
   You can't view resources in the namespaces that you are not allowed to access according to your RBAC configuration.
 KubeRocketCI portal doesn't grant you extra access rights.